setaou/yag/README.md

-YAG - Yet Another Gallery for jQuery
+﻿YAG - Yet Another Gallery for jQuery
 ====================================

 This jQuery plug-in transforms an unordered list of thumbails into a much prettier dynamic gallery.